 "Always do what you are afraid to do." — popularized by Ralph Waldo Emerson (1841)

 What was the best ride you had this year?
 Was it something you planned, perhaps with friends, or was it just an accident you stumbled across?
 Chances are, it was the former.
-So why not cook up something even better for 2015?
+So why not cook up something even better this year?

-Here, three experts weigh in on how and why you should sign up for a new challenge in 2015.
+Here, three experts weigh in on how and why you should sign up for a new challenge right now.

 "How can we grow as athletes, as people, unless we challenge ourselves to accomplish that which we thought impossible?"
 Verheul said.
 "In signing up we are setting that goal for ourselves, and announcing to the world — or, just the people who look at the pre-reg lists — our intent to complete this event.
 In making such a public assertion there is then already accountability.
 We can't 'un-sign up', because that's admitting defeat before we try."

 Stage 5 of the 2014 Breck Epic took riders to nearly 12,000ft / 3,650m

 There is no shortage of cool events these days, regardless of what continent you live on.
 Here are a just a few suggestions: